Federal Energy Regulatory Commission.

 Start Supplemental Information

-Type of Request: Three-year approval of the FERC-604 information collection requirements.
+Type of Request: Three-year extension of the FERC-604 with no changes to the current reporting requirements.

-To protect customers and promote transparency the Commission issued Order 634-A (2003) requiring entities to formalize in writing and file with the Commission their cash management agreements.
-The Commission obtained OMB clearance for this new reporting requirement under the FERC-555 information collection (OMB Control No. 1902-0098).
-However, in subsequent extension requests to OMB for the FERC-555 collection the Commission failed to include the cash management agreement reporting burden as part of the estimates.
-In this proceeding the Commission rectifies the omission by seeking public comment on the reporting requirement in order to update the OMB clearance for cash management agreement filings.
-The Commission intends to put the reporting requirements under the collection number, “FERC-604” and request a new OMB Control Number.
+To protect customers and promote transparency, the Commission issued Order 634-A (2003) requiring entities to formalize in writing and file with the Commission their cash management agreements.
+At that time, the Commission obtained OMB clearance for this new reporting requirement under the FERC-555 information collection (OMB Control No. 1902-0098).
+Now, the Commission includes these reporting requirements for cash management agreements under the FERC-604 information collection (OMB Control No. 1902-0267).
+The Commission implemented these reporting requirements in 18 CFR parts 141.500, 260.400, and 357.5.

 Type of Respondents: Public utilities, natural gas companies, and oil pipeline companies.